nabil2i/arc-page/about.markdown

 # Acknowledegments

-* **ALX staff** - For the help, advice and resources they granted us from the begining of the curriculum and during the project.
+* **ALX staff** - For the help, advice and resources they granted us from the beginning of the curriculum and during the project.

 * **Cohort 5 and all ALX students** - For your friendship, support throughout the year.